-The drilling program at Lofdal commenced in early March and the Company provided a comprehensive update on June 11 (Company press release June 11, 2020).
+The drilling program at Lofdal commenced in early March and the Company provided a comprehensive update on June 18 (Company press release June 18, 2020).
 As reported, drilling was progressing on schedule at Area 4 with a total of 4,447 m completed in 22 holes.
 Results have been reported from the first nine holes.
-Drilling has focused on extending the mineral resource down dip in the western and central portions of the deposit and along strike to the east (Figure 3).
+Drilling has focused on extending the mineral resource down dip in the western and central portions of the deposit and along strike to the east.
+Drilling is continuing in Area 4 with a total of 5,539 m now completed with additional results pending.
+Drilling was also carried out in two exploration areas for a total of 1,643 m with results pending.
+As announced (Company press release September 21, 2020) JOGMEC has provided an additional CD\$1.1M to the initial \$3.0M Term 1 budget to accelerate the drilling program which will now also provide for testing of satellite deposits in Area 2B (Figure 3).

-Drill results to date have been consistent with expected grades and thickness as predicted from the resource model (Table 4).
+Drill results to date have been consistent with expected grades and thickness as predicted from the resource model (Table 3).
 Intercepts confirm that the highest levels of heavy rare earth enrichment ("HREE") occur in the central portion of the deposit together with the highest concentrations of dysprosium.
 A number of significant intercepts have been noted in both the hanging wall ("HW") and foot wall ("FW") to the Main Zone which are expected to contribute to the updated resource estimate that will be undertaken upon completion of the current drill program end of 2020.
+It is anticipated that Area 2B will provide additional resources for inclusion in the updated resource estimate.